michaelsilverstein/Loans/README.md

 # Multiloan

-Quickly analyze the the total cost of paying off one or multiple loans
+Quickly analyze the the total cost of paying off one or multiple (student) loans

 <p align="center">